Graduation with Honors

-Students graduating with an associate’s degree will receive a scholastic distinction of “high scholarship” if their overall GPA is a 3.3 or higher.
+Students graduating with an associates degree will receive a scholastic distinction of “high scholarship” if their overall GPA is 3.3 or higher.

-Note: The University of Toledo requires a minimum of 30 semester hours of standard letter- graded courses from UT in order to qualify for graduation with honors.
+Note: The University of Toledo requires a minimum of 30 semester hours of standard letter- graded courses from UToledo to qualify for graduation with honors.

-Each semester, except summer, full-time students (12 or more quality hours, graded "A" through "F") earning a 4.0 GPA are selected for recognition by being named to the President’s List.
-Because of the co-op programs, full-time students in the College of Engineering will be eligible for the President’s List during the summer term.
+Each term, including summer, full-time students (12 or more quality hours, graded A through F) earning a 4.0 GPA are selected for recognition by being named to the president’s list.

-Each semester, except summer, full-time students (12 or more quality hours, graded "A" through "F") earning a 3.5 or above GPA are selected for recognition by being named to the Dean’s List.
-Because of the co-op programs, full-time students in the College of Engineering will be eligible for the Dean’s List during the summer term.
+Each term, including summer, full-time students (12 or more quality hours, graded A through F) earning a 3.5 or above GPA are selected for recognition by being named to the dean’s list.

 Dean’s Recognition List

-- Be enrolled for both semesters of an academic year and complete a total of nine to 22 hours graded "A" through "F" between the two semesters,
+(a) Be enrolled for both semesters of an academic year and complete a total of nine to 22 hours graded A through F between the two semesters;

-- Be a part-time student for the academic year, and
+(b) Be a part-time student for the academic year; and

-- Earn a cumulative GPA of 3.5 or better for each semester.
+(c) Earn a cumulative GPA of 3.5 or better for each semester

 Please refer to the individual college sections for more specific information on scholastic distinction.